Update: March 30, 2026

-Émile Gsell was the first to photograph the musicians and actresses of the Royal Palace of Cambodia in Phnom Penh in the years 1866-71.
-Little is known about him, but thanks to our meticulous research, with his help since the "stay of the ancestors" and that of his descendants, some complementary elements come to enrich our knowledge.
+Émile Gsell was the first to photograph the musicians and actresses of the Cambodian Royal Palace in Phnom Penh between 1866 and 1870.
+Little is known about him, but thanks to meticulous research—supported, so to speak, by his assistance from the “realm of the ancestors” and by that of his descendants—a few additional elements have enriched our understanding.

-In the career of a researcher, there are sometimes beautiful stories, even miracles!
-The story that I (Patrick Kersalé) tell in this chapter is totally unbelievable, and yet all the facts reported are authentic.
-If I dare to publish them today (July 2020), it is because my life as a researcher is going through some unexpected rebounds and discoveries on the methodological level.
-Quantum physics is now beginning to explain what some people considered until then to be the domain of esotericism.
+In a researcher’s career, there are sometimes beautiful stories—miracles, even!
+The story I (Patrick Kersalé) tell in this chapter is utterly unbelievable, and yet every fact I present is true.
+If I dare to publish it today (July 2020), it is because my life as a researcher has taken unexpected turns, leading to surprising methodological discoveries.
+Quantum physics is now beginning to explain what many once dismissed as belonging to the realm of esotericism: the past, present, and future are nothing but an illusion…

 In February 2012, I find on the Net an old photograph of a chapei player (hereafter captioned "Chapei player 1") taken around 1871 by a French photographer named Émile Gsell.
 According to the caption of the image, she is a musician from the Royal Palace of Cambodia.
 Then other images of female musicians by the same photographer are offered to me.
 In the end, four photographs represent a chapei: two in the hands of isolated female players and two in an orchestra.